-4. Adhere to state laws and card network regulations.
+4. Adhere to state laws and card brand regulations.

-Your return policy must comply with both state laws and card network regulations.
+Your return policy must comply with both state laws and card brand regulations.
 Rules typically apply to minimum time limits and how your policy is shared with customers.

 Here are some examples: